 NCVS Composer Competition

-Announcing our 2022 winner: Cantilena for solo viola by Prof. Dr. Andersen Viana of Brazil
+Featuring our 2022-23 winner: Cantilena for solo viola by Prof. Dr. Andersen Viana of Brazil

 Dr. Andersen Viana is a composer and professor at Clóvis Salgado Foundation in Belo Horizonte-Brazil.
 He began composing at the age of 13 and became a professor at the age of 19.
 He completed his PhD studies in composition at the Federal University of Bahia and furthered his studies at other institutions in Brazil, Italy and Sweden such as the Federal University of Minas Gerais in Belo Horizonte, Reale Accademia Filarmonica di Bologna, Arts Academy of Rome, Accademia Chigiana di Siena and the Royal College of Music in Stockholm.